Coronavirus (COVID-19): Should I enter into a rent repayment plan with my landlord?

 - Vietnamese / Tiếng Việt

-If you couldn't pay rent that was due in March thru October of 2020, learn why and how to ask your landlord for a repayment plan. #6341EN
+If you couldn't pay rent that was due during the pandemic, learn why and how to ask your landlord for a repayment plan. #6341EN

 - Why would I need a repayment plan?